The Tale of the Bamboo Cutter: Background

 The Tale of the Bamboo Cutter is considered the oldest surviving monogatari, though its exact date of composition is unknown.
-A poem in the Yamato Monogatari, a 10th-century work that describes life in the imperial court, invokes the tale in reference to a moon-viewing party held at the palace in 909.
+The oldest surviving manuscript is dated to 1592.
+A poem in the Yamato Monogatari, a 10th-century work that describes life in the imperial court, invokes the tale in slight reference to a Moon-viewing party held at the palace in 909.
 A mention of smoke rising from Mount Fuji in The Tale of the Bamboo Cutter suggests that the volcano was still active at the time of its composition; the Kokin Wakashū indicates that the mountain had stopped emitting smoke by 905.
-Other evidence suggests the tale was written between 871 and 881.
+Other sources suggest the tale was written between 871 and 881.

 The author of The Tale of the Bamboo Cutter is also unknown, and scholars have variously attributed the work to Minamoto no Shitagō (911–983), to the Abbot Henjō, to a member of the Inbe clan, to a member of a political faction opposed to Emperor Tenmu, and to the kanshi poet Ki no Haseo (842–912).
 It is also debated whether the tale was written by one person or a group of people, and whether it was written in kanbun, Japanese kana, or even Chinese.

-Some modern commentators regard The Tale of the Bamboo Cutter as proto-science fiction, although few mainstream scholars would endorse this interpretation.
-The concept of travel between the moon and the earth might superficially resemble science fiction, but it held no such associations in the belief systems of the Heian period.
-For the original audience of The Tale of the Bamboo Cutter, the moon that Kaguya-hime ascended to was a mythical topos, much like Hо̄rai or the undersea Dragon Palace.
-The motif of flight to the moon was closely tied to the Daoist cult of immortality, which enjoyed considerable popularity among the early Heian nobility; indeed, Daoist legends shaped "the earliest stratum of immortality legends in Japan," which in turn "formed the germ of" The Tale of the Bamboo Cutter.
+English translations

+Since its appearance in 909 CE, mid-way through Japan’s Heian period (794-1185 CE), the Tale has inspired multiple renditions, including minstrel performances, kabuki plays, paintings, musicals, and more recently, manga and animated films.
+The text is a staple of Japanese primary education and most adults can recite the opening passages by heart.
+It was already a classic by the year 1000 CE when it was described in The Tale of Genji as "the ancestor of all tales...," a story that "belongs to the age of the gods."

+An early translation of the tale in English was made in 1888 by F. Victor Dickins.
+This translation is in Victorian style and features inaccuracies with some omissions from the tale, although it is accompanied by an abundance of notes.
+The next attempt to produce a faithful English rendition was made in 1956 by Donald Keene.
+This translation, first appearing in an academic journal, is of good quality, even though it is also featuring omissions and misinterpretations.
+It went to be reproduced in several anthologies still in circulation.
+It also translated the poems of the tale in prose, and did not comment on the implications of puns, allusions and veiled insults that were permitted by the waka format.

+A contemporary translation, which aims to be more complete and annotated, was produced by Matthew Stavros, and is scheduled for publication in 2026.